ukaea/fortran-skeleton/README.md

 executed.
 Finally `RELEASE` provides full optimisation (it is worth experimenting with these settings, as the most aggressive optimisation is not always the fastest) and does not offer any run-time checks, debugger information, or instrumentation.
+If you wish to install to a non-standard location, you can specify `-DCMAKE_INSTALL_PREFIX=<INSTALL-LOCATION>` when invoking CMake.

 ## Testing and Test Coverage

-An example of using pFUnit for unit testing is provided in the [tests][tests/] directory. pFUnit files (ending in .pf) are Fortran files with a [few additional directives](http://pfunit.sourceforge.net/page_pFUnitParser.html) included to indicate which routines implement tests and to provide
+An example of using pFUnit for unit testing is provided in the [tests](tests/) directory. pFUnit files (ending in .pf) are Fortran files with a [few additional directives](http://pfunit.sourceforge.net/page_pFUnitParser.html) included to indicate which routines implement tests and to provide